lisa-lumos/git/1-add-commit-push.md

 ## Summary

-To sum up, here are all the git commands by far:
+To sum up, here are the git commands by far:

 ```console
 $ git clone https://github.com/lisa-lumos/git-learning.git